Could Medical Marijuana Or CBD Oil Help My Dog Or Cat?

 If you have read this far you already know what I think about the value of CBD oils.

 Natural Cannabis Products:

 You would probably be reluctant to take a medicine that you thought might cause side effects when you didn’t know how much you were taking.
-The same should be true for your pets.
+The same should be true for your dog or cat.

 The primary advantage of these products is that their strength is known precisely and published studies have been performed to determine their toxic doses (but not in dogs or cats).
 That at least allows an actual known dose to be calculated.

-Dronabinol, sold as Marinol by the Solvay Pharmaceutical Company.
+Dronabinol is sold as Marinol® by the Solvay Pharmaceutical Company.
 It is often called synthetic THC and appears to be no different that the THC found in marijuana (with the same effects and side effects).
-It is used in humans as an appetite stimulant, to prevent vomiting, as a treatment for the general decline of AIDS and to relieve pain.
+It is used in humans as an appetite stimulant, to prevent vomiting, as a treatment to combat the general decline of AIDS and to relieve pain.
 The DEA put it in Class III for now – until some sort of national marijuana policy is established.

-Marketed as Sativex, it is a mouth spray used to treat pain, multiple sclerosis and overactive bladder.
+Marketed as Sativex®, it is a mouth spray used to treat pain, multiple sclerosis and overactive bladder.
 It really belongs with the natural products because it is simply an extract of natural cannabis.
 It is in an alcohol base that some people (and probably pets-not that I suggest you give it) find objectionable.
-It can be purchased in many countries – but not in the USA at the time I write this article (2011).
-It is currently undergoing phase III human clinical trials here in the US. (ref) You can read one published study here.

 Delivery Systems and Treatment Plans: